TOMToolkit/tom_base/docs/customization/encrypted_model_fields.rst

 ======================

-If your ``custom_code`` or reusable app contains a model field storing user-specific sensitive data, you may want to encrypt that data at rest.
+If your ``custom_code`` or reusable app contains a model field storing user-specific sensitive data, TOM Toolkit provides a way to encrypt that data in in the database ("at rest").

 Examples of user-specific sensitive data include passwords or API keys for external services that your TOM uses on the user's behalf.
 TOM